huhumt/vimrc_huhumt/README.md

 Microsoft Windows7 Professional cracked edition work computer.
 What a shame!
 After testing on my debian personal computer, I found it should run "chmod 775 atuo_install.sh" first to make the script executable.

+20170608: I find some problems when run vim on tmux, the colors of vim will change.
+I have search for some solutions but haven't totally solve them.
+I am using Mintty terminal emulator on MSYS2(a Cygwin similar) environment.
+If you have some good ideas for it, please let me know, I will appriciate for your kindness.
+Another big problem is I can not run both YouCompleteMe(lack of python-dev support) and Clang Complete(lack of libclang support), what a pity.
+But SuperTab is not enough for auto completation, it can not identify class, structure.
+So I change to use AutoComplPop, hope you like it too.
+Sometimes I feel it's exhausted to deal with all kinds of these problems, but it's worth my effort to try those good things rather than using pirated software.
+At the same time, you can try eclipse-cdt at the same time.